floydzmln/Ludopy-reinforcement-learning/README.md

 # DQN with Ludopy
-This project uses DQN and regular Qlearning to train an ai player in the game of LUDO, it was part of the AI2 course at SDU.
-The main.py and agent.py contain the DQN implementation and the qlearning.py the Q-learing implementation.
+This project uses DQN and regular Q-learning to train an ai player in the game of LUDO, it was part of the AI2 course at SDU.
+The main.py and agent.py contain the DQN implementation and the qlearning.py the Q-learning implementation.

 ## Credits
 The LUDOpy library can be found here: https://github.com/SimonLBSoerensen/LUDOpy.